 Choosing the narrative voice is just one way to impact your story.
 That voice can be a number of things, ironic or introspective, enthusiastic or cold, joyful or haunted.
 The way you tell your story depends much upon the story you are trying to tell.
 Do you want to get into your character’s minds, or watch them from a distance?
 Do you want to add your own commentary to the story, or stick to what the characters think?
 You have many options.
 Let’s focus on point of view though.

 A third person narrative tells the story from a perspective outside of any one particular character.
 It discusses the events from a slightly removed position.
-“Billy went to the store to get beer.”
-Some of the decisions involved with third person include whether or not the narrator has access to the character’s thoughts or merely their actions, and whether or not the narrator has a point of view about the actions happening in the story.
+“Billy went to the store to get a beer.”
+Some of the decisions involved with the third person POV include whether or not the narrator has access to the character’s thoughts or merely their actions, and whether or not the narrator has an opinion about the actions happening in the story.
 Finally, there is the decision of whether or not to follow more than one character.
-A narrative can be in the third person, but still only focus on the actions of a single character.
+A narrative can be in the third person, but still, only focus on the actions of a single character.

 Reliable or Unreliable Narrators

 In first person narratives, the character sees everything from their own point of view.
 This means that they cannot know what happens unless they observe it or are told it, and the way they observe the story may be pretty close to the facts or skewed by their own perceptions.
 A story narrated by a pathological liar or a child, for example, may not accurately reflect the reality of what is going around them.
 Third person narrators are usually not unreliable, but it is possible to do this as well.